Shopping For Legal Cannabis

 Resolved to smoke less often?
 Or just want to avoid the January chill?
 We spoke to budtenders at three Authorized Cannabis Stores — Reserved Cannabis, Purple Tree Cannabis and Willy’s Cannabis Supply Co. — for tips on what to consider when choosing puff-free products.

-“Experiment, take notes and be open to trying various options until you find what works best for you.”
+you find what works best for you.”

 Ronit Gulati